 \subsection{NuSTAR}

 \nustar\ observed \ls\ on September 1, 2016 (Obs ID.
 30201034002).
 We analyzed the data for SUPC and INFC separately.
 We cleaned the event file using the \nustar\ pipeline tool {\tt nupipeline} for both FPMA and FPMB by activating the {\tt usrgtifile} option.
-The spectra of SUPC and INFC were extracted from a circular region with a radius of $60\arcsec$ centered on the source location of \ls\ by using {\tt nuproducts}, and the response files were produced simultaneously.
+The spectra of SUPC and INFC were extracted from a circular region with a radius of $60\arcsec$ centered on the source location of \ls using {\tt nuproducts}, and the response files were produced simultaneously.
 To extract the background spectra, we chose a source-free circular background region located on the same chip with a radial aperture of $60\arcsec$.
 Finally, we obtained the spectra during SUPC and INFC phases with the exposure time of 95.23 ks and 82.86 ks, respectively.
-The spectra from FPMA and FPMB were rather similar.
-We only used the spectra from FPMA to perform spectral analysis.
+We used the spectra from FPMA and FPMB to perform spectral analysis.